AmarachiOkereke/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 Explain why line 4 and line 6 output different numbers.
+ the global variable is overwriting the variable inside the function
 ## Question 2

 Take a look at the following code: